CapricornoG/travel_journal/README.md

 #### 3 - Search and Accessibility

-As a user, I want to search and filter journal entries by destination or date, so that I can quickly find specific entries.
+- **As a user, I want to search and filter journal entries by destination or date, so that I can quickly find specific entries.**
-As a user, I want to view my journal entries on different devices, including mobile, tablet, and desktop, so that I can access my journals anytime, anywhere.
+- **As a user, I want to view my journal entries on different devices, including mobile, tablet, and desktop, so that I can access my journals anytime, anywhere.**

-User Experience
+#### 4- User Experience

-As a first-time visitor, I want to understand the purpose of the website immediately, so that I know what value it offers me.
+- **As a first-time visitor, I want to understand the purpose of the website immediately, so that I know what value it offers me.**
-As a user, I want clear and friendly error messages, so that I can easily understand and correct any issues I encounter.
+- **As a user, I want clear and friendly error messages, so that I can easily understand and correct any issues I encounter.**
-Privacy and Sharing
+#### 5 - Privacy and Sharing

-As a user, I want to set my journal entries as public or private, so that I have control over who can see my content.
+- **As a user, I want to set my journal entries as public or private, so that I have control over who can see my content.**
-As a user, I want to be able to share my public journal entries with others, so that I can inspire friends or other travellers.
+- **As a user, I want to be able to share my public journal entries with others, so that I can inspire friends or other travellers.**

 ### Site Goals
 - **Provide a platform for users to document and share their travel experiences.**